Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 For example, let’s say that the keyword “headphones” gets 100 impressions and “Bluetooth headphones” gets 1,000 impressions.
 At your bid, your win rate is 20% (20 impressions for headphones) and 10% (100 impressions for Bluetooth headphones).
 You might win fewer than 120 impressions because of the overlap between the two keywords.

-Estimated win rate is located in Campaign Manager in the Keywords table for Sponsored Brand campaigns.
+Estimated win rate is located in Campaign Manager in the Keywords table for Sponsored Brands campaigns.

 When you create a Sponsored Products campaign you can choose from three bidding strategies.
 Pick the strategy that works best for your campaign's objective.
 This setting applies to all bids within your campaign.